Susan Fessenden

 Susan Fessenden (née, Snowden; December 10, 1840 – September 12, 1932) was an American temperance worker, characterized as a progressive thinker upon all lines of reform.
-She served as president of the Massachusetts Woman's Christian Temperance Union (W.C.T.U.), National Lecturer for the W.C.T.U., and vice-president of the Massachusetts Woman's Suffrage Association.
+She served as President of the Massachusetts Woman's Christian Temperance Union (WCTU), National Lecturer for the WCTU, and vice-president of the Massachusetts Woman's Suffrage Association.
 She was a leader and teacher of classes in parliamentary law.
 She also frequently responded to invitations to preach in Congregational, Baptist, and Methodist pulpits.

 Early life and education

 Susan Breese Snowden was born in Cincinnati, Ohio, December 10, 1840.
 Her father, Sidney Snowden, was related through his mother to President Theodore Dwight Woolsey of Yale College, President Carroll Cutler of Western Reserve, Samuel Finley Breese Morse, of telegraph fame, to Commodore Samuel Livingston Breese of the United States Navy, and to many other literary and scientific men.
 Mr. Snowden was a man of letters, remarkable for his rendering of William Shakespeare, for his use of English, and for his eloquence.
 He died at the early age of forty-two.
 His wife, Eliza Mitchell, lived to the age of eighty.
 She was the daughter of Jethro and Mercy (Greene) Mitchell, both of well-known Quaker families.
 Jethro Mitchell was a native of Nantucket and a cousin of Maria Mitchell.
 He went to Cincinnati about 1830.
 Through her grandmother, Mercy Greene Mitchell, Mrs. Fessenden claimed descent from John Greene, of Warwick, Rhode Island, from Roger Williams, from Governor Caleb Carr, and from other founders of Rhode Island.

 At the age of 12, she united with the Presbyterian church, at a time when young people were rarely admitted to church membership.

 She was educated in the Cincinnati Female Seminary, graduating in 1857, at the age of seventeen, being the youngest member of her class.